danielkinguk/sarah/README.md

 * https://datatracker.ietf.org/doc/draft-iannone-routing-and-addressing-manifesto

 ## Possible Proposed Research Group in the IRTF
-We are considering the possibility of a new Research Group in the IRTF.
+We have put together a description of what work we consider to be in scope for the IRTF.
 The working title is "Routing in the Internet with Semantic Enhancements” (RISE)

 More details [here](https://github.com/danielkinguk/sarah/tree/main/RISE).